-Cohort 8 applications are open through September 1st, 2022.
-Participants may be admitted on a rolling basis.
-Each cohort of 40, and the teams of 5-6 individuals on each team, is designed to encourage constructive conflict in the pursuit of greater outcomes.
+Cohort 10 applications are open through April 12.
+Participants will be admitted on a rolling basis.
+In each cohort of 40, you will be placed with up to 6 individuals on a team.
+This experience is designed to encourage constructive conflict in the pursuit of outcomes greater than those that could be achieved individually or in your AFCS silo.
 Be prepared to leave rank - and pretense - at the door.
 What matters at Mercury are the strength of your ideas and the team’s ability to think big, together.

 It is imperative that participants have their commander’s support for this endeavor.
 The 1 week TDY (Monday evening, May 15 - Friday, May 20) for the Jumpstart is unit-funded.
 During the 12 following weeks, a minimum of 5 hours per week is required for live virtual coaching (every Tuesday afternoon ~2 hours), synchronous time to work on team projects (2+ hours), and asynchronous personal academic requirements (1hr per week).
 As part of the application process, supervisors will be asked for their support, endorsement, and a plan for how to give you that time in your week.
 We believe that the time spent in Project Mercury is a sound investment; having unit support is imperative to allow each participant to give their best.

 Schedule and time commitment:

 (a) Prework (May 8-12) Approximately 5 hours of self-paced readings, videos, and platform familiarization is required prior to attending the Jumpstart.

 (b) Orientation (May 9, virtual/Zoom): This half-day teams-and-tools orientation session will set up teams for hybrid work.